Code-Institute-Submissions/project-two-6/README.md

 [Link to the live project](https://ip69719.github.io/MS2/) - UPDATE THIS

 # Welcome to my Car Logos learning game!
+The project idea was inspired by a six years old boy who loves cars.

 ## User Experience (UX)

 ### Project Goals
+The primary Project Goal is to create a simple car logos learning game that is suitable for young children.

+The target audience are young children who are interested to learn car brand logos.

 ### User Stories